dtr-org/unit-e/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 7181 for connections and services them.

-- UnitEMiner : Generates unites (if wallet is enabled).
+- unite-proposer : Proposes new blocks using the open wallets balance as stake.

 - Shutdown : Does an orderly shutdown of everything.